 Reading is such an essential part of the curriculum - it opens doors for the children throughout their lives.
 We read as much as possible!
 A little and often is best!

-Every child will have their own reading book changed weekly (or more often if needed) and will be heard read by another adult.
-They will bring home two books: one will be from our reading scheme and at their level (our favourites are the Biff and Kipper books!) and the other will be a library book, chosen from our Reading Area.
-The book from our Reading Area is for you to share together as a family.
+Every child will have their own reading book at school, changed weekly (or more often if needed) and will be heard read by another adult.
+The children will have access to books: one will be from our reading scheme and at their level (our favourites are the Biff and Kipper books!) and the other will be a library book, chosen from our Reading Area.

 Your child will also read in a group on a fortnightly basis during Guided Reading.
 We share and read a book together and talk about what happens in the story.
 Below are some of the kind of questions which you could ask at home when you're reading together as well.